 Shop Baking Essentials

-How to Hack Your Store Bought Cookie Dough
+My Easy Holiday Hack for Store Bought Cookie Dough

 Full disclosure, I hadn’t even thought of this trick until a couple of years ago.
 My chef friend Natasha introduced me to this genius idea after dipping some dough into crushed peppermint as a last-minute party idea.
 I’ve used Natasha’s trick ever since, but this year I decided to go wild and add chocolate.
 (By the way, if you’re looking for easy recipes without fluff but all the flavor, I highly recommend checking out Natasha’s blog, Nosh with Tash.)